 How to Set Up and Use WineHQ 7.0 on Ubuntu 22.10

-If you are using a Linux-based Ubuntu operating system and need to use a Windows operating system-supported application, you can choose Wine, which is completely legal and free software.
+If you are using a Linux-based Ubuntu operating system and need to use an application supported by a Windows operating system, you can choose the completely legal and free software Wine.

-The latest version of the Wine software is 6.0.
-The WineHQ team released Wine 6.0 Stable, Devel, and Staging versions on January 21, 2021.
+The latest version of Wine software is 7.0.
+The WineHQ team released versions of Wine 7.0 Stable, Devel, and Staging on January 18, 2022.

-Press the Y key and then Enter to confirm the installation of dependent packages for Wine.
+Press Y and then Enter to confirm the installation of dependent packages for Wine.

-Click the Install button to install the Wine Mono package that ensures the correct operation of applications that require a .NET framework.
+Click the Install button to install the Wine Mono package, which enables the applications that need the .NET framework to run correctly.

-After installing Wine to run Windows programs on macOS, Linux, and Android, we’ll run Notepad as an example.
+After installing Wine to run Windows programs on macOS, Linux and Android, we will run Notepad++ as an example.

-When Notepad installation starts on Ubuntu, select the language you want to use and click the OK button.
+When the Notepad setup wizard opens, select the language of the program and click the OK button.

 Continue by clicking the Next button in the Wizard window.

-Click the I Agree button to accept the Notepad++ v7.9.2 license agreement.
+Click the I Agree button to accept the Notepad++ license agreement.

 You can manually select the installation location or select the location configured by default.
-To install in the default location specified during the installation phase, just click Next at this step.
+Just click Next at this step to install to the default location specified during the installation phase.

-Since you will be installing on the Linux distribution in the select components window, you may not see some options here, but this is not a problem that will prevent the program from running.
-Therefore, click the Next button to continue the installation.
+Since you will be installing it on the Linux distribution in the components selection window, you may not see some options here, but this is not a problem that will prevent the program from running.
+Therefore, continue the installation by clicking the Next button.

 You can now see a Windows program running smoothly on the Ubuntu distribution.

-Finally, to make the desktop shortcut’s icon visible, right-click on it and then click Allow Launching.
-You can see that the icon is now visible and working in the right part of the image below.
+NOTE: Finally, to make the desktop shortcut icon visible, right-click on it and then click Allow Launching.
+In the right part of the image below, you can see that the icon is now visible and working.